wojciech-kulik/XcodeProjectCLI/README.md

 ## ⏳ In Progress

-Planned commands:

-- [ ] add-group
-- [ ] delete-group
-- [ ] move-group
-- [ ] rename-group

 > [!WARNING]
 > This project is currently a work in progress.
 >
-> It's being developed primarily as a Swift-based replacement for the Ruby helper used in the [xcodebuild.nvim] plugin.
+> It's being developed primarily as a Swift-based replacement for the Ruby helper used in the [xcodebuild.nvim]
+> plugin.
 However, the design aims to remain flexible enough to accommodate a wide range of use cases.

 ## 🚀 Features